input-output-hk/marlowe-cardano/marlowe-cli/examples/zcb/ReadMe.md

 REPAYMENT_DEADLINE=$((NOW+24*HOUR))
 ```

 The contract has a minimum-ADA requirement and two timeouts.
-It also specifies that the lender John Fletcher will pay principal of 100000000 lovelace before Wed, 13 Apr 2022 06:31:35 +0000 and the borrower will repay the principal and interest of 5000000 lovelace before Wed, 13 Apr 2022 18:31:35 +0000.
+It also specifies that the lender John Fletcher will pay principal of 100000000 lovelace before Fri, 15 Apr 2022 11:34:26 +0000 and the borrower will repay the principal and interest of 5000000 lovelace before Fri, 15 Apr 2022 23:34:26 +0000.

 We create the contract for the previously specified parameters.